rohankewal/go-pomodoro/README.md

 1. Set the duration of work and break sessions through command line flags
 2. Asign the session a title
+3. Pause and resume the timer at any time should you need to

 # Current Issues